SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

     )
 $

-For example the formulas for the pair of states in the labelled transition systems shown in @bisimilarity-example are:
+For example the formulas for the pair of states in the labelled transition systems shown in @bisimilarity-example are the following:

 $
   F(v_0, u_0) &= ([(v_1, u_1), 1] and [(v_2, u_1), 1]) and ([(v_1, u_1), 1] or [(v_2, u_1), 1]) \